guomy0611/annotation-as-search/README.md

 ### Load a forest file which contains more than one sentence

 You may find it  tedios to upload a new file each time you want to annotate a sentence.
 You could enable the webclient to handle more than one sentence per forest file.
-Simply separate two forests by two blank lines and change the `load_file`-funtion accordingly.
+Simply separate two forests by two blank lines and change the `load_file`-function accordingly.

 ## Appendix